jamestejada/weekend/README.md

 ## [Adding New Shows For Processing](#capradio-weekend-programming-bot)

 ### Adding New PRX Shows
-To add a new show for download/processing, three things must be changed.
+To add a new show for download/processing, a few things must be changed.
 1. Processing Class
     - The processing base class has been designed so that adding a new show will only involve inheriting from `Process_BASE` and setting class variables.
     - Example: